etambrisroblero209-hash/Activity-7--Linked-Lists/README.md

 public:
     shopping_Cart() { head = nullptr; }

-    // MODIFIED: Adds a node at the START (head) of the list void add_item_at_start(item* item) {
+    // Adds a node at the START (head) of the list void add_item_at_start(item* item) {
         Node* newNode = new Node(item);
         newNode->next = head; // New node points to the current head